ajaynamika/madhusthali-site/content/news_ticker/_index.md

 link = ""

 +++
-Admissions Open For Academic Session 2019 - 2020 for Nursery to 12th standard.
+Admissions Open For Academic Session 2019 - 2020 for Nursery to Nine and Eleven standard.